emmett-framework/emmett/docs/orm/connecting.md

 | adapter\_args | `{}` | specific options for the pyDAL adapter |
 | driver\_args | `{}` | specific options for the driver |

-Note that when you don't specify any `pool_size` value, weppy won't use any pool when connecting to the database, but just one connection.
+Note that when you don't specify any `pool_size` value, Emmett won't use any pool when connecting to the database, but just one connection.

-Also, when the `auto_migrate` option is set to `False`, weppy won't migrate your data when you will made changes to your models, and requires you to generate migrations with the appropriate command or write down your own migrations.
+Also, when the `auto_migrate` option is set to `False`, Emmett won't migrate your data when you will made changes to your models, and requires you to generate migrations with the appropriate command or write down your own migrations.
 Please checkout the [appropriate section](./migrations) of the documentation for additional details.

 Transactions
 ------------